 While clients need to understand the scale of their data collection practices to accurately fill out applications, they should also understand how these practices may put them at risk.
 We use the Corvus Scan to pinpoint tracking technologies on an applicant’s website and have found that some applicants are unaware of the presence of trackers until we point them out.
-By explaining the regulatory and legal risks associated with these technologies, we can help applicants and policyholders make informed decisions about their usage.
+By explaining the regulatory and legal risks associated with these technologies during the cyber underwriting process, we can help applicants and policyholders make informed decisions about their usage.

 If clients are using certain ad-tracking technologies but have adequate rationale for its implementation and are using it responsibly (with legal input, opt-out capabilities, and informed consent), carriers may avoid adding an exclusion.
 Of course, that’s only possible if clients are adequately informed on the risks associated with ad-tracking technologies to begin with.

 As a knee-jerk reaction to high-cost fines and penalties, many cyber insurers are adding strict exclusions to wrongful collection of data claims across the board.
 But it doesn’t need to be that way.
 For example, Corvus is working with applicants on a case-by-case basis to determine if they are informed about their data collection, and if they are, we’ll work with them to avoid adding an exclusion that could result in devastating losses.
 Brokers should work with clients to assess their exposure and explain the importance of responsible data collection practices, especially as the regulatory landscape develops.